How to Harvest Your Low Hanging Fruit

 We aren’t interested in “set it and forget it” campaigns when it comes to SEM work with our clients.
-A/B testing is the best way to make sure you’re getting the highest conversion rate possible.
+A/B testing is the best way to ensure you get the highest conversion rate possible.

 Tipping customers from “just browsing” to “buy now”: Remarketing

-Statistically, previous site visitors are 2 to 3 times more likely to click on your ads than those that have never been to your site.
-Not exactly a surprise but certainly something to think about when you’re planning your marketing resources.
+Statistically, previous site visitors are 2 to 3 times more likely to click on your ads than those who have never been to your site.
+Not exactly a surprise, but it is certainly something to consider when planning your marketing resources.